jk-rieck/colormaps_from_palettable/README.md

   plt.colorbar()
   ```

-  Please clone this repository and run the
+  You can also clone this repository and run the
-  [example notebook](./examples/example.ipynb) if you want to
+  [example notebook](./examples/example.ipynb) or [more realistic example notebook](./examples/example_realistic_data.ipynb) if you want to
   try out all the colormaps.
 (You need
   [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) for that...)